parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/sparse.rst

 the entire infrastructure, because the entire infrastructure assumed that all variables are always allocated on all blocks.
-It also raises the question of how to handle the case when one block has a sparse variable allocated and its neighbor doesn’t.
+It also raises the question of how to handle the case when one block has a sparse variable allocated and its neighbor doesn't.
 Under what circumstances will the neighboring block have to allocate that sparse variable and how will this be communicated?
-Furthermore, the use of MPI to communicate boundary and other data between blocks on different MPI ranks requires that the sending and receiving ranks both call send and receive functions for each message passed between them, which complicates the situation where two neighboring blocks don’t have the same sparse variables allocated and thus would like to communicate data for different sets of variables.
+Furthermore, the use of MPI to communicate boundary and other data between blocks on different MPI ranks requires that the sending and receiving ranks both call send and receive functions for each message passed between them, which complicates the situation where two neighboring blocks don't have the same sparse variables allocated and thus would like to communicate data for different sets of variables.